psychemedia/middle-english-romances/sir-orfeo.md

 # Sir Orfeo

-A mediaeval retelling of the myh of *Orpheus and Eurydice*, which I've used a couple of timrs to frame the sinking of HMS Eurydice (see ??), recast as a tale of a proud (and not in a good way!) knight who is beset by misfortune and who sets out to recover his wife who is kidnapped into the land of Faerie.
+A mediaeval retelling of the myth of *Orpheus and Eurydice*, which I've used a couple of times to frame the sinking of HMS Eurydice (see ??), recast as a tale of a proud (and not in a good way!) knight who is beset by misfortune and who sets out to recover his wife who is kidnapped into the land of Faerie.

+I first came across this in the back of the paperback version of *Sir Gawain and the Green Knight, with Pearl and Sir Orfeo*, Harper Collins, 2021, translated by J.R.R.
+Tolkien, ed.
+C. Tolkien.

 ---